 Alongside this story, is that of his parents who were both musicians too - Jewish prisoners surviving, playing music in a concentration camp during the Second World War.
 Treated with utmost sensitivity for a family audience, The Mozart Question is a story of friendship and family, truth and secrets - interwoven by the power of culture and music.

-Suitable for audiences from 8 years old this unique performance of the story, narrated by Michael Morpurgo and directed by Simon Reade, is beautifully enhanced and embellished with extracts from music by Mozart, Beethoven, Bach and Vivaldi.
+This unique performance of the story, narrated by Michael Morpurgo and directed by Simon Reade, is beautifully enhanced and embellished with extracts from music by Mozart, Bach and Vivaldi.
 Featuring Daniel Pioro on violin, and string quartet The Storyteller's Ensemble.

 - Vivaldi The Four Seasons – Summer and Winter